runtime-terror-63/Foodi/README.md

 3. Set up Firebase authentication and obtain necessary credentials.
 4. Configure MongoDB database connection.
 5. Customize the project to fit your specific requirements.
-6. Run the project locally using `npm start` for both frontend and backend.
+6. Run the project locally using `npm run dev` for frontend and `npm start` for backend.

 For detailed instructions on setting up and running the project, refer to the project documentation.